%20(2).avif)

 For reference architectures and implementation guidance, see Google Cloud landing zone documentation.

-Our experience with GCP Landing Zone helped us build repeatable patterns, automation, and guardrails for teams running multi-project GCP environments, so we could set up secure foundations quickly and keep day-2 operations predictable.
+Our experience with GCP Landing Zone helped us establish repeatable foundations and guardrails for teams operating multi-project Google Cloud environments, so clients could scale safely while keeping security, networking, and governance consistent across workloads.

 Some of the things we did include: